comfyuiblog/Comfyui-fast/README.md

 Credit:

-This is Not a Official Comfy org, Comfyuiblog is Created by a Developer a Student who Learn AI, Develop node, models and workflow for comfyUI
+This is Not a Official Comfy org, Comfyuiblog.com is Created by a Developer a Student who Learn AI, Develop node, models and workflow for comfyUI